 Her achievements have also been recognized in France.
 In 1994, she became a Chevalier of the Légion d’Honneur, and in 1999, an Officier of the Ordre National du Mérite, highlighting her exceptional contributions to French culture and the arts.

-Among her many accolades, Guillem received the Golden Lion for Lifetime Achievement from the Biennale Danza of Venice in 2012 and the Critics’ Circle National Dance Award for outstanding achievements in 2016.
-These awards, along with the Nijinsky Prize and the Special Prize of the Youth Organization of Varna, underscore her extraordinary impact on dance.
-The following year, she became a permanent guest artist with the Royal Ballet after leaving the Paris Opéra Ballet.
+Among her many accolades, Guillem received the Golden Lion for Lifetime Achievement from the Biennale di Venezia in 2012 and the Critics’ Circle National Dance Award in 2016 for outstanding achievements.
+These awards, along with the Nijinsky Prize and the Special Prize from the Youth Organization of Varna, underscore her extraordinary impact on the dance world.
+The following year, she became a permanent guest artist with the Royal Ballet after leaving the Paris Opera Ballet.

 Retirement and Legacy